Let me take you back… to a time when everyone was going “Cowabunga!”

 Once all foot soldiers were six feet under, it was time to head into the future – A.D.
 2020 to be exact.
 A long 39 years after the game came out and 9 years from when this blog was posted.
-Considering how much this level annoyed everyone who made it this far, and the obscene amount of quarters it drained due to cheap opponents in certain parts, I hope this is not how the future looks for mankind; because last time I checked, the real world had no mutated turtles to save it!
+Considering how much this level annoyed everyone who made it this far and the obscene amount of quarters it drained due to cheap opponents in certain parts, I hope this is not how the future looks for mankind; because last time I checked, the real world had no mutated turtles to save it!

 With Krang escaping at the end of the last stage, the turtles went even further into the future, to A.D.
 2100 and a level more difficult than the one from 80 years ago.
 Borderline unfair enemies were all over the place and being a turtle was not so great anymore, but if you’d made it this far (possibly spending your entire allowance in the process), you’d want to see it through.
 Buttons were pressed, the joystick was moved in all directions (sometimes at once) and frustration was building due to the cheap AI, as the level progressed.

 Wrapping up this stage meant destroying Krang’s flying saucer…like…machinery, so at least this time he didn’t simply run off like a little girl!
 Once he was taken care of, the turtles made it back to A.D.
 1991 safe and sound – to face off against the Shredder himself… in front of the Statue of Liberty of all places.
 It could just be me, but I found this to be a really dull boss battle.
-Not a good way to end an otherwise great beat’em’up, Konami… and that brings me to beforementioned issues/annoyances.
+Not a good way to end an otherwise great beat ’em up, Konami… and that brings me to the beforementioned issues/annoyances.

 But alas, it was not a game without flaws…

-Cheapshots from the AI was not entirely uncommon, though the most trouble came in the form of ranged opponents.
+Cheapshots from the AI were not entirely uncommon, though the most trouble came in the form of ranged opponents.
 Quite unfair to give enemies guns and thrown weaponry, when none of the four turtles had anything of the sort…

 The boss encounters were even more of a hassle, some almost unfair (though likely designed that way to suck up quarters) – but with enough persistence (and money), victory was not entirely out of reach; and while frustrating in certain parts the game was definitely not without its fair share of unique little features.
 I mean, in what other beat’em ‘up – even today – are you able to literally throw an enemy at the screen?
 I kid you not, you could do that in this one!
-Add that to being able to pick up entire pizzas for health boosts, hearing cheesy one-liners from the turtles as they pulled off strange stunts (falling into an open manhole, breaking a fire hydrant, etc.) or my favorite: Standing still doing nothing, causing Splinter to run across the bottom of the screen going “Hurry!” several times – getting closer to the screen each time, until from out of nowhere a bomb would fall on the player(s)… tough love from Splinter!
+Add that to being able to pick up entire pizzas for health boosts, hearing cheesy one-liners from the turtles as they pulled off strange stunts (falling into an open manhole, breaking a fire hydrant, etc.) or my favourite: Standing still doing nothing, causing Splinter to run across the bottom of the screen going “Hurry!” several times – getting closer to the screen each time, until from out of nowhere a bomb would fall on the player(s)… tough love from Splinter!

 For some reason, every single enemy (except for some boss characters) exploded upon dying.
 I wonder, was this an attempt at toning down violence (avoiding bloodshed) or simply to show that most of the enemies fought were robots, not living beings?